vaclavsvejcar/svejcar-dev/content/drafts/2019-09-22-installing-haskell-on-raspberry-pi-4.md

 ## Installation steps

 ### Increase SWAP size
-Despite 4GB of ram should be enough, I decided to increase the default _100MB_ to _1GB_, just to be sure.
+Although 4GB of RAM _ought to be enough for anyone™_, I decided to increase the default value of _100MB_ to _1GB_, just in case.

 ```bash
 $ sudo dphys-swapfile swapoff  # disable swap